 Terminations in connection with a change of control.
-All currently unvested RSUs and stock options (including those granted in fiscal year 2021) will only accelerate vesting on a double-trigger basis, that is, if the executive officer's employment is terminated under specified circumstances within six months before or one year after a change of control.
+All currently unvested RSUs and stock options will only accelerate vesting on a double-trigger basis, that is, if the executive officer's employment is terminated under specified circumstances within six months before or one year after a change of control.